How to Apply

 - Follow up with recommenders to ensure they complete Relay’s online prompt;

-- Monitor your application status, including Relay's receipt of transcripts and recommendations, by logging into the admissions portal and visiting the Admissions Checklist;
+- Monitor your admissions status, including Relay's receipt of transcripts and recommendations, by logging into the admissions portal and visiting the Admissions Checklist;

 - Look for an email informing you of our admissions decision; and, if admitted,